Arizona Black Rattlesnake babies that survived their first winter.

 After basking a bit with Eve, Bozo gets restless and heads off camera.
 A little while later, Eve appears to notice he’s gone, searches for and finds his trail (note how her head is tapping the ground), and heads off in the direction he left.

 Another neonate from Eve and Peach’s nest we called Dagger.
-We haven’t thoroughly examined all the footage from the timelapse cameras, but so far, we have not seen Dagger at the dens in Spring 2011.
-So either we’ve missed him or he did not den with his nestmates, because….
+We didn’t see Dagger at the dens in Spring 2011, so either we missed him or he did not den with his nestmates, because….